-Children's Act 2014 This position is classified as a children's worker, requiring a safety check including
+Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years required to work in other areas.

-Location This position is expected to work from Hutt Hospital.
-From time to time as part of
+Location This position is expected to work in OPRS, Health New Zealand - Te Whatu Ora

-Variance Response you may be required to work in other areas.
+Hutt Valley District.
+From time to time as part of Variance Response you may be